adam-lynch/ked/README.md

 Print
 ```
-echo 'Alright boy, calm down will ya' like
+saysI 'Alright boy, calm down will ya' like
 ```
+saysI sends the text above to standard output, known as the echo in ked

 If - ElseIf - Else
 ```